 - a veteran of the United States Army where he served six years as a member of the United States Army Intelligence Security Command (USAINSCOM) at Fort McClellan, Alabama

-- a Fellow of the Black Theology and Leadership Institute of Princeton Theological Seminary in Princeton, New Jersey
+- a Fellow of the Black Theology and Leadership Institute (BTLI) of Princeton Theological Seminary in Princeton, New Jersey

 - an alum of the Theology and Ministry graduate program at Princeton Theological Seminary